ibmsoe/snap-ml-doc/source/index.rst

 Introduction
 ----------------------------------

 *Snap Machine Learning (Snap ML)* is a library for training generalized linear models.
-It is being developped at the IBM Research - Zurich laboratory with the vision to remove training time as a bottleneck for machine learning applications.
+It is being developped at the IBM Research - Zürich laboratory with the vision to remove training time as a bottleneck for machine learning applications.
 Snap ML supports a large number of classical machine learning models and scales gracefully to data sets with billions of examples and/or features.
 It offers distributed training, GPU acceleration and supports sparse data structures.